-The Financial Aid Office will, in most instances, measure SAP after developing a financial aid package for a student.
-In this case, the student will be notified in writing if he or she has not met SAP standards and that the financial aid package is cancelled.
+The Financial Aid Office will, in most instances, measure SAP after developing a financial aid award for a student.
+In this case, the student will be notified in writing if they have not met SAP standards and the financial aid award is cancelled.
 At the same time, the student will be notified of the appeal process (described below).